rehierl/node-tree-outliner/3-basic-design/5-1-sxs-relation.md

 * `R := (S,G)`, and `G := { (s2,s1), (s2,s0), (s1,s0) }`

 Note that this relation is transitive.
 Also note, that no rooted tree of nodes is defined by a transitive relation.
-If a tree's relation would be transitive, then there would be nodes that had more than one parent node.
+(If a tree's relation would be transitive, then there would be nodes that had more than one parent node).

 * transitive := if `aRb` and `bRc`, then also `aRc`
 * example: `(s2,s1)` and `(s1,s0)` and also `(s2,s0)`